Klipper3d/klipper/docs/G-Codes.md

 reports not triggered).
 Normally future G-Code commands will be scheduled to run after the stepper move completes, however if a manual stepper move uses SYNC=0 then future G-Code movement commands may run in parallel with the stepper movement.
+If STOP_ON_ENDSTOP is specified, SYNC is ignored, and future movements will not run parallel with this one.

 ### [mcp4018]